TheKikGen/stm32-tkg-hid-bootloader/README.md

 This is a HID (Human Interface Device) driverless booloader for the STM32F10x family line, including the famous Bluepill.
 It was inspired by  https://github.com/Serasidis/STM32_HID_Bootloader from Vassilis Serasidis (respect to him !), but is not compatible anymore due to a lot of enhancements, code optimizations and bug corrections.

 The bootloder **supports transparently low-medium and high density devices without recompilation**.
 The tkg-hid-bootloader doesn't use any ST libraries, but only CMSIS SDK.
-So, its size is under 4 Kbytes, allowing more space for user programs (user flash memory starts at 0x08001000).
+So, its size is under 4 Kbytes (2 high density pages), allowing more space for user programs (user flash memory starts at 0x08001000).

 It was not possible (reasonable) to keep the size under the 2K ( 1 HD flash page) because before jumping to the user application, the bootloader must ensure that the current state of the MCU is correctly initialized.
-Depending on your own hardware, and GPIO settings, the size can vary, and we can't change everytime the "rom start" address in the linking process.
+Depending on your own hardware, and GPIO settings, that size can vary, and we can't change everytime the "rom start" address in the linking process.
 So 4K is a good compromize between size and code quality, and will let room for new enhancements.

 The TKG-FLASH has many new features, like info, dump, simulation mode, progression bar,compatibilty with the STM32DUINO platform, and can be easily integrated in the Arduino IDE